Originate/exosphere/documentation/configuration_files/service.md

 # Service types

+## Private
+Private services expose an internal http endpoint.
+Container ports must be listed in `development.port` and `production.port`.

+Endpoints available in local development:
+  - `#{SERVICE_ROLE}_INTERNAL_ORIGIN`: The internal http endpoint at which a service can be reached.
+Used for internal communication with other services.

+Endpoints available in deployment:
+  - `#{SERVICE_ROLE}_INTERNAL_ORIGIN`: The internal http endpoint at which a service can be reached.
+Terraform manages creation of these records in route53.
+Used for internal communication with other services.

 ## Public
 Public services expose an external and internal http endpoint.
 Container ports must be listed in `development.port` and `production.port`.